JranZu/IoC-Example-Project/README.md

 I also suspect that the ASP.Net/MVC side of things is missing the point as I don't see any real interaction going on between ASP.Net & the IoC containers.

-Use and follow at your own risk!
+I will come back (if permitted) and make this 100% correct once, until then use and follow at your own risk!